DylanBrass/Java_Web_Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/71225455/209448999-f53eedd5-8fb4-4118-9aed-170902588ae4.png)

-The two button bring you to the quiz age that will only have question about that country and the first one bring you to the Map Page described below
+The two buttons bring you to the quiz age that will only have question about that country and the first one brings you to the Map Page described below

 On Mobile :